BiologyTools/BioImager/README.md

 - C# scripting with sample tool-script and other sample scripts in "/Scripts/" folder.
 [See samples](https://github.com/BioMicroscopy/BioImage-Scripts)

+- Supports running ImageJ macro commands on images open in Bio.
+New Console to run ImageJ macro commands and Bio C# functions.

-- RGB image viewing mode which automatically combines 3 channels into RGB image & shows ROI from each channel which can be configured in ROI Manager.
+- Multiple view modes like Emission, and Filtered.
+ROI's shown for each channel can be configured in ROI Manager.

+- Supports drawing shapes & colors onto 16 bit & 48 bit images, unlike System.Drawing.Graphics.

-- Viewing image stacks with scroll wheel moving Z-plane and mouse side buttons scrolling C-planes.
+- Convenient viewing of image stacks with scroll wheel moving Z-plane and mouse side buttons scrolling C-planes.

 - Editing & saving ROI's in images to OME format image stacks.